Work on yourself more than you do on your job.

 – Jim Rohn

 I am a huge fan of self improvement because I love to learn and grow.
-Life is more fulfilling this way.
+It’s what life is all about.

 So, I’ve come up with a huge list of self improvement tips that you can use in your life that I use and love in mine.

-The tips are broken up into the eight life categories that I talk about: health, relationships, finances, career, personal/spiritual development, recreation/fun, environment, and service (for more on setting goals with these topics, download my Goal Setting Action Plan).
+The tips are broken up into the eight life categories that I talk about: health, relationships, finances, career, personal/spiritual development, recreation/fun, environment, and service.

 - Create a meal plan.
-Planning out your meals ahead of time will help you spend less money and stick your health goals.
+Planning out your meals ahead of time will help you spend less money and stick to your health goals.
+Start with small steps if needed and plan out a few meals a week ahead of time working your way to planning the whole week.

 - Don’t go more than 3 days without exercising.
 Exercising gives you energy, helps relieve stress, and helps you get fit.
 It’s too hard to squeeze it in every day sometimes, but don’t go more than 3 days without it.